JamilaM/diving-deep/exampleSite/content/english/articles/how-to-identify-the-village-people-sabotaging-your-life-and-what-to-do-about-them.md

 The idea is for you to tap on specific meridians on your body while focusing on the emotions you're feeling and to vocalise the things your mind is telling you about the situation.

 This stuff is unbelievably powerful.
-I've cleared an insane amount of limiting blocks in such a short period of time with this technique.
+I've cleared an insane amount of limiting blocks and trauma in such a short period of time with this technique.

 I teach EFT in my [3 Days Reclaim Your Life From Stress Masterclass](english/coaching)

 #### **Breathwork**

-The breath is si simple, yet so profound.
+The breath is so simple, yet so profound.
 When you combine breathing with your awareness, you start to get out of the hypnotic zombie mode that you've living your entire life.

 The advantage of using Breathwork is that you don’t need to identify the specific blocks, but you need to make an intention to clear blocks that are stopping you from doing something you really want to do.